AbdelrahmanAhmed605/mern-ecommerce/README.md

 - **Reviews**: Users can post reviews for products and read reviews submitted by other users.
 - **User Authentication**: Secure user authentication is implemented, allowing access to specific features only when logged in.
 - **Responsive UI**: The application provides a responsive user interface that adapts to different screen sizes and provides feedback on loading processes and error messages.

+## Installation

+As this project is a deployed website, there is no installation required.
+Simply access the website by visiting the provided URL.

+## Usage

+Upon entering the project, users will land on the main homepage, where they can immediately browse all the available products.
+The homepage showcases product listings with essential information, including the product image, price, review rating (with the number of reviews), a warning message if the product is low on stock, and an "Add To Cart" button.

+Users have the flexibility to apply filters to narrow down their product search and pagination allows them to navigate through multiple pages of products.

+By clicking on a product, users are taken to a dedicated single product page.
+Here, they can access additional information about the product, such as the description and existing product reviews.
+On the single product page, users can specify the desired quantity before adding the product to their cart.
+Users can also post their own reviews on this page.

+The navigation bar provides convenient options for users to interact with the website.
+A search bar allows users to search for specific products, while the "Shop all" option returns users to the homepage.

+If the user is logged out, the navbar displays a button that opens a pop-up modal, enabling users to sign up or log in.
+However, if the user is already logged in, the button is replaced with a profile icon, which triggers a dropdown menu.
+The dropdown menu allows users to edit their profile information, view their order history, or log out.

+The navbar also features a shopping cart icon.
+When hovered over, it opens a small hover dropdown display, showcasing the user's products in the cart.
+This allows users to conveniently edit product quantities or remove items from the cart without leaving their current page.
+It's important to note that this hover dropdown display is available for larger screens.

+For all screens, when the shopping cart icon is clicked, users are directed to their shopping cart page.
+The shopping cart page displays a table with all the items in the user's cart.
+Users can update product quantities or delete items.
+Clicking on a product in the cart will redirect users to the single product page for further details.

+Both the shopping cart hover dropdown display and the shopping cart page contain a button that takes users to the checkout page.
+On the checkout page, users can enter their shipping details.
+However, if there are no items in the cart, users will be prompted to add items before proceeding.
+Once shipping details are entered, users can provide their payment information.
+The payment information section includes a checkbox to autofill the billing details with the shipping details, if they are the same.
+After entering all the required information, users can proceed to pay and finalize their order.

+If the payment is successful, users will be directed to an order confirmation page, which provides details of their completed order.

+Feel free to explore the website and enjoy the seamless shopping experience it offers!
+Let me know if there's anything else you'd like to add or modify.